 Introducing The Samsung Galaxy Note 8

-The introduction of a dual-camera, adds a 12-megapixel telephoto sensor next to a wider-angle 12-megapixel sensor taken from the Galaxy S8.
+The introduction of a dual-camera adds a 12-megapixel telephoto sensor next to a wider-angle 12-megapixel sensor.
 This provides a 2x optical zoom, in a similar way to the OnePlus 5 and iPhone 7 Plus, as well as offering a background blur effect.
 Other features include a front-facing camera, which is eight megapixels, an iris scanner and facial recognition.